angular-macgyver/MacGyver/docs/directives/datepicker.md

 Datepicker
 ===
-A directive for creating a datepicker on text input using jquery ui
+A directive for creating a datepicker on text input using jquery ui.
+Time input can use any `ng-` attributes support by text input type.

 ### Dependencies